6. Database Management with the JDBC API

 }

-// Close the database and the input stream
+// closing the base and input stream

 try{